Johnny "Blood" McNally

-John Victor McNally (November 27, 1903 – November 28, 1985), nicknamed "Johnny Blood", was an American football player and coach.
+John Victor McNally (November 27, 1903 – November 28, 1985), best known by his playing alias Johnny Blood, was an American professional football player and coach.
 McNally was named a member of the NFL 1930s All-Decade Team and was inducted into the Pro Football Hall of Fame as a player in 1963, as one of the Hall of Fame's 17 charter members.

-McNally played for six different teams between 1925 and 1941, with his longest tenure being with the Green Bay Packers, first from 1929–33 and then from 1935–36.
+McNally played for six different teams between 1925 and 1941, with his longest tenure being with the Green Bay Packers, first from 1929 to 1933 and then from 1935 to 1936.
 McNally served in the United States Army Air Corps during World War II.
 Following the war he attempted to return to football in 1945, but an injury ended his playing career.

+McNally holds the record for receiving touchdowns by a half back/running back, with 37.

 Biography

 Early life

 John Victor McNally Jr. was born as the fourth of six surviving children to parents, Mary and John McNally Sr. A native of New Richmond, Wisconsin, McNally graduated from high school at age 14.
 He never played high school sports, but earned letters in football, baseball, basketball, and track at Saint John's University in Collegeville, Minnesota.
 McNally transferred to Notre Dame in 1926, but never played a down for the Fighting Irish, and left school to play semi-professional football.
 He did not earn his degree until 1946 after retiring from the game.